It's All Happening (film): Critical reception

+The Monthly Film Bulletin wrote: "By all natural laws, this film ought to sink in a soggy mess of cliché and sentimentality.
+The fact that it doesn't is almost entirely due to Tommy Steele's ebullient, sincere and immensely likeable performance, which manages to make even its most shopworn situations seem almost fresh.
+The direction is sound, the settings attractive, and there are nice supporting performances by Angela Douglas, Bernard Bresslaw and Jean Harvey to back him up.
+But that tired old script, topped up by some unpleasant scenes jibing at an ugly girl, and an over-long final parade of singers, makes the uphill grind rather too hard, even for Tommy Steele.
+Someday soon, someone ought to put him in a film worthy of his talent."

 Variety said "The warmly exuberant personality of Tommy Steele, plus some polished, slick performances by guest top pop United Kingdom artists, solidly jacks up a lazy, old-fashioned and flabby screenplay by Leigh Vance."

 TV Guide said of the film: "a number of England's pop singers and groups of the 1960s are on display in this variety show held together by a slim story line"."

-The New York Times observed, "young Mr. Steele, all teeth and yellow hair, gives his all to the role."
+The New York Times observed, "Young Mr. Steele, all teeth and yellow hair, gives his all to the role."

 The Radio Times called the film "sentimental hokum...The songs sound as though they were knocked out on a slow afternoon on Denmark Street, London's very own Tin Pan Alley."

 AllMovie called it an "engaging children's musical."